NYC Ferry

 NYC Ferry is a public network of ferry routes in New York City operated by Hornblower Cruises.
 As of aug 2023, there are six routes, as well as one seasonal route, connecting 25 ferry piers across all five boroughs.
 NYC Ferry has the largest passenger fleet in the United States with a total of 38 vessels, providing between 20 and 90 minute service on each of the routes, depending on the season.
-One additional route and one new pier are planned as of December 2021.